andrewrnoel87/andrewrnoel87.github.io/_posts/2023-09-27-tenthpost.markdown

 """"""

 Objects/data types in Python are mutable or immutable.
+The "is" keyword will return True if variable references are pointing to the same object in the memory.
+Which is different than checking for equivalency.
+The id() function actually returns the memory address location of the object.
+We can modify mutable objects in place.
+Usually with the help of a funtion.
+We can copy a mutable object so as to not change the original.
+We usually make shallow copies of mutable objects, but deep copies are possible.
+Mutable objects can store immutable objects and immutable objects can store mutable objects.

 """"""